JustRomeo/IOT-WeatherStation/.github/ISSUE_TEMPLATE/bug---report-a-bug.md

 ---
-name: Code - Bug report
+name: BUG - Report a bug
 about: 'Make an issue about the software '
 title: "[BUG] FILE: understandable error name"
 labels: ''